phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6-nucleo.md

 You can leave the terminal with the serial port open, and follow the next steps.

-## Flashing the Phoenix-RTOS system image
+## Flashing the Feniks-RTOS system image

 To flash the image to the board you will need `openocd` in version 0.11 or 0.12.
 You can check it using